Saturday, Nov. 4th, 9:00 am

 We'll meet on Raubsville Road at Wassergass.
 Email firstname.lastname@example.org to register so we'll know how many gloves, vests, and bags we'll need.

 These cleanups not only beautify the township roadways but they keep trash and other pollutants from finding their way with storm runoff into Fry's Run and eventually the Delaware River.

-We meet on the first Tuesday of each month at 7:00 pm at the Williams Township Community Center.
+We meet on the first Tuesday of each month at 7:00 pm at the Williams Township Community Center.supplies.

-On Saturday, September 17, Fry’s Run Watershed Association held its annual fall Family Fun event at Fry’s Run Park in Williams Township and welcomed at least 100 adults and children for demos, talks, arts and crafts, and a native plant sale.
+At our annual fall Family Fun event at Fry’s Run Park in Williams Township, we welcomed at least 100 adults and children for demos, talks, arts and crafts, and a native plant sale.